 GUN ACCIDENT INJURY – MN LAWYER

 Friends of ours were recently visiting their relatives in St. Cloud, MN for the holidays.
 At about midnight one night, they were in the kitchen when they heard something that sounded like an explosion.
-They looked around thinking it was a jar of food that exploded, but what they found was a bullet hole.
+They looked around, thinking it was a jar of food that exploded.
+But what they found was a bullet hole.
 The next-door neighbor was cleaning his handgun, and the gun accidentally went off.
 The bullet went through a wall of the neighbor’s house, through the wall at the house our friends were visiting, into the kitchen, ricocheted at least once, gouged the granite counter-top, and then lodged in a wall.
 There were about five people in the kitchen, and amazingly no one was hit!

 If you or a family member is injured in a gun accident in Minnesota, call our office for a free consultation with an attorney.
 The initial investigation is very important, and especially getting good photographs, saving evidence, and contacting witnesses.
-Our lawyers know what we will need later and it can be very helpful if we can get involved early.
-We are Minnesota personal injury attorneys and our lawyers have more than 25 years’ experience successfully handling hundreds of cases.
+Our lawyers know what we will need later, and it can be very helpful if we can get involved early.
+We are Minnesota personal injury attorneys and our lawyers have more than 25 years’ experience successfully handling hundreds of accident cases.
 The initial consultation is free, and we only charge based on a percentage of the compensation you receive.